Search

 We build strong foundations for reading in Nursery by focusing on developing the children’s language and communication skills through the Early Years Foundation Stage curriculum.
 We believe that sharing songs and nursery rhymes at this early age is essential for learning to read using phonics, which begins in Nursery and continues through Reception, Year 1 and Year 2.
 Children in the Nursery learn a different song/rhyme each week and take part in a daily singing/rhyme session.
 The children also have daily book sharing sessions in small groups, planned opportunities to re-enact stories and are encouraged to look at and talk about stories and information books in their child-initiated play.
 We ensure that there is always a wide range of texts on offer to engage all cultures, learning styles and preferences.
 Early matching, categorising and sorting activities are also carefully planned and made available to help the children to develop the visual discrimination skills that are required for early reading.
 We are also passionate about providing our children with an environment that is print-rich.

 All of our younger children participate in a daily phonics session.
-We are moving towards using Twinkl Phonics Scheme to deliver systematic phonics which enables children to read, write and spell.
+We use the Twinkl Phonics Scheme to deliver systematic phonics which enables children to read, write and spell.
 In the Nursery we focus mainly on phase 1 and work our way through the seven different aspects.
 This phase is incredibly important and creates the foundations for all phonics learning.
-We only begin to introduce the next phase when we are certain that children are competent in all aspects of phase 1.

 Reception and Key Stage One